pmb-7684/New-York-City-Leading-Causes-of-Death/README.md

 (or statement).
 I will use the data set to explore, complete some summary statistics and visualizations.

-I whave the following questions.
+I have the following questions.
 What was the cause of death for women in NYC?
 What about the top 10 causes?
 Does race change the top cause for women?
 Basically, is it different for Black, White, Hispanic, and Asian women?